jdd4494/Blockland-Demo-2019/README.md

 ## Prerequisites

 * Java 8+
-* To be able to run a Postchain node: PostrgesSQL 10 (how to install on windows: http://www.postgresqltutorial.com/install-postgresql/)
+* To be able to run a Postchain node: PostrgesSQL 10 <b>windows:</b> http://www.postgresqltutorial.com/install-postgresql/
 * (Recommended but optional) Rell Eclipse IDE https://www.chromia.dev/rell-eclipse/index.html

 <b>This demo assumes you are using the eclipse IDE</b>